pratapladhani/mcs-labs/labs/ask-me-anything/README.md

 28. **Test** your agent:

     ```
-    Hey couple of IT issues: first, my USB port is no longer working on my PC... what can I do?
-While you're here, can you also share an update for cases INC0000059 and INC0000060?
+    My USB port is no longer working on my PC... what can I do?
+While you're here, can you also share an update for case INC0000059?
 It's been quite a while since I've opened them... thanks!!
     ```

 > [!TIP]
 > Notice how the agent automatically:
 > - Uses the appropriate ServiceNow tool based on the query type
-> - Handles multiple tickets in a single request
+> - Handles multiple tickets in a single request (e.g., if you ask for both cases INC0000059 and INC0000060)
 > - Creates user-friendly responses with proper formatting
 > - Combines ServiceNow data with other knowledge sources when needed